Puerto Rico governor rejects calls to resign amid scandal

-SAN JUAN, Puerto Rico (AP) — Puerto Rico’s Gov. Ricardo Rosselló says he will not step down over a group chat scandal that has rocked his administration.

-The governor was a participant in a private chat that used profanities to describe an ex-New York City councilwoman and a federal control board overseeing the island’s finances.
-Two top officials have already said they would resign.
+SAN JUAN, Puerto Rico (AP) — Protesters in Puerto Rico gathered outside La Fortaleza governor’s residence on Sunday, demanding Gov. Ricardo Rosselló step down for his involvement in a private chat in which he used profanities to describe an ex-New York City councilwoman and a federal control board overseeing the island’s finances.

+The demonstrators included teachers, union workers, students, members of a feminist collective and others who congregated in front of the mansion chanting, “Ricky resign, the people don’t want you!”

+Undersecretary of La Fortaleza’s press office, Michelle De la Cruz, said she did not know if the governor was home.
+The residence’s main doors were padlocked and other entrances were barricaded shut and monitored by police.

 Rosselló said at a church in the capital of San Juan on Sunday that he was humbled by events and would look to God to guide him through “figurative or real” hurricanes.